mauberti-bc/sims-docs/docs/projects.md

 # Projects

 Projects are collaborative workspaces for co-managing data from ecological surveys.
-We recommend reading [Create Projects](/docs/getting-started/create-projects) in the [Getting Started](/docs/getting-started) section before diving into the details of a Project.
+We recommend reading [Create Projects](/docs/getting-started/create-projects) in the [Getting Started](/docs/getting-started) section before diving into the details of a Project here.

 When you create a Project, you and your team are responsible for managing the information in that Project.
 As you adjust the expected outcomes and objectives of your work, you should update your Project's details to include the latest, most accurate information.
 Outdated or misleading information might confuse people who want to build upon your work.